 Peanut Oil Dandruff Treatment

-- Apply to your scalp, massage in, cover your head with a shower cap then leave in for 2 – 3 hours.
+- Apply to your scalp, massage in, cover your head with a disposable cap then leave in for 2 – 3 hours.
 Remember, lemon juice can lighten hair so restrict the application to your scalp.

 - Wash out with a mild shampoo.

-- Condition and style as usual.
+- Deep condition and style as usual.

 The treatments above can be done once a week alternating between the two depending on your hair issues.
 You can also include it in your oil rotation for its benefits by adding a bit to your deep conditioning recipe from time to time.